-8.2.2 Project Implementation Unit (PIU)
+8.2.2 Project Implementation Unit

 The overall responsibility for the supervision of ESMP will rest with the PIU under SFERP will act as the apex body of the project to take care of Social/Gender, Environmental issues and to take policy decisions at the project level.
-An Environmental and Social Management team (E&S Team) will be hired within Key positions within the E&S Team including Environment Specialist, Social Safeguard/Resettlement Specialist and Gender Specialist
+An E&S Team will be hired which will be comprising of Environment Specialist, Social Safeguard/Resettlement Specialist and Gender Specialist

-The E&S Team shall be responsible for the supervision of implementing and monitoring the ESMMP including GRM.
-The team shall be answerable to the Project Director (PD) SFERP.
+The E&S Team shall be responsible for the supervision of implementing and monitoring the ESMP including GRM.
+The team shall be answerable to the PD SFERP.
 The team shall be responsible for the monitoring defined in the ESMP as part of their overall monitoring of social and environmental management.
-Furthermore, the PIU must ensure that the Suggested Due Diligence measure which has been annexed in Annexure - IV be included in the contract/s.
+Furthermore, the PIU must ensure that the Suggested Due Diligence measure which has been annexed in Annexure - III be included in the contract/s.

-8.2.3 Construction Supervision Consultant (CSC)
+8.2.3 Construction Supervision Consultant

-The Construction Supervision Consultant (CSC) will be engaged by the project proponent, is responsible for monitoring of the ESMP on behalf of the PIUs during the execution of the Civil Works for sub-projects under the SFERP, and shall submit periodic reports.
+The Construction Supervision Consultant (CSC) will be engaged by the project proponent who woll bw responsible for monitoring the ESMP on behalf of the PIU during the execution of the Civil Works for sub-projects under the SFERP, and shall submit periodic reports.
 In general, the CSC has the following responsibilities regarding the environmental aspects of the project:

-- Review the documents prepared by the Contractor regarding E&S implementation.

-- Monitor the implementation of ESMP regularly during the execution of civil works by the Contractor.
+- Review the documents prepared by the Contractor regarding E&S implementation. - Monitor the implementation of ESMP regularly during the execution of civil works by the Contractor.
 The CSC must have the following key positions:

 - a) Environmental Specialist

 - b) Social and Resettlement Specialist

-- c) HSE experts
+- c) HSE expert